 1The point is both pro- and anti-Nicene theologians made ready recourse to Paul.
 If one is to say that there are Trinitarian implications to Paul’s view of God, then one must say that there are Arian implications too.

 I think this point can be expanded to included the entire Bible which both sides knowledgeably and fiercely debated.
 For most Trinitarian theologians the triune God was hidden in the Old Testament but revealed in the New so their case mostly rests on the NT.
 Now if one insists on calling the NT proto-Trinitarian, it could equally be called proto-Arian, proto-Modalist or pretty much proto- any historical doctrine involved in the debates surrounding the Trinity since they were all in differing ways trying to faithfully interpret the same text.
 To say in the NT the Trinity was “undeveloped”, not “explicit” or any such language is really a way of staking which side of the debate you are on.
-To call the NT proto-Trinitarian is really a pro-Nicene commitment and not a fact about what the NT writers were saying.
+To call the NT proto-Trinitarian is really a pro-Nicene commitment and not an outright fact about what the NT writers were saying.

 1Fowl S.E., “Paul and the Trinity”, p.
 152, The Bible and Early Trinitarian Theology, eds.
 Christopher A. Beeley and Mark E. Weedman, Catholic University of America Press, 2018.